Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 Verdant (he/him) gets recognised and ratronus calls aki a pet

-chrone enters the building
+chrone enters the building in spider form

 Chron climbs the bar and changes into his druid form.

-ratronus notes the impostance of the spideer'
+ratronus notes the impostance of the spider hole

 Chrone uses is full govenment legal name and verdant is happy to see him.
 Makes a funny remark for the session.